Be Inspired and Watch Frame Footballers in Action!

 Quest 88® is part of the Strategic Development Group for the sport together with the following organisations:

 The Frame Football foundation is a volunteer group of football coaches, volunteers and parents who have come together to form an association with the goal of providing football tournaments, festivals and games for players who use walker style frames.
 They have affiliated teams all across the UK.
 Contact: email@example.com for details of your nearest team.

 Thank you to CP Sport for granting permission to use this video - Frame Football at St Georges Park, Burton.

-Cerebral Palsy Sport is the country's leading national disability sport organisation supporting people with cerebral palsy to reach their sporting potential.
+Cerebral Palsy Sport is the country's leading national disability sports organisation supporting people with cerebral palsy to reach their sporting potential.
 With those aims in mind, they have produced a new resource to assist clubs looking to introduce Frame Football.
 Packed with insights and guidance, this resource is invaluable for anyone with a passion to extend the game to those individuals who require assistive technology to walk and run.
-Please call: 0115 925 7027 or email: email@example.com for more information on the resource and about CP Sport Football Events.
+Please call: 0115 925 7027 or email: firstname.lastname@example.org for more information on the resource and about CP Sport Football Events.